Who is Allyson Felix? Meet the American sprinter competing at Tokyo 2020

 Felix runs in her semi-final on Wednesday 4 August at 6.46am ET, and is a strong favourite to make it through to the final on Friday August 6 at 8.35am ET.

-The 35-year-old has won six gold medals and three silvers since making her Olympic debut in 2004 in Athens, where she won silver in the 200m.
+The 35-year-old has won six gold medals and three silvers since making her Olympic debut in 2004 in Athens, where she won silver in the 200m at the age of just 18.

 In Tokyo Felix is set to run in the 400m after finishing second in the US trials, and could also take part in the 4x400m relay, and 4x400 mixed-gender relay.